hannesmaki/TCO-Certified-GTIN-API-Samples/README.md

 # TCO-Certified-GTIN-API-Samples
-This repository contains example scripts on how to retrieve data from the TCO Certified GTIN API
+This repository contains example scripts on how to retrieve data from the **TCO Certified GTIN API**.

-## Python example

-This Python script allows you to authenticate with the **TCO Certified API** and retrieve certified product data (e.g., Desktops, Displays) using secure credentials and flexible pagination options.

-It saves retrieved product data as a `.json` file in the same folder as the scipt is located in.
+You can either use them as reference when developing your own implementations, or download the scripts and run them as a quick plug-and-play solution to retrieve data from the API.

 ---
-### Features

-- Login with the username and password provided by TCO Development.

 ### Command line options

 | Option	        |Description	                                        |Example                     |